taw00/dashcore-rpm/README.binaries.md

 # Dash Core for Fedora Linux<br />_...wallet, node, and masternode_

 **Important notice:**
-* Dash Core RPMs: EL7 and Fedora Linux 29 and older users need to migrate to Fedora Linux 31 or later.
-EL8 is currently being tested.
+* Dash Core RPMs:
+  - EL7 and Fedora Linux 29 and older users: migrate to Fedora Linux 31 or later.
+  - EL8 is currently functional, but I'm not targeting that build any time soon.
+Fedora is stable enough, and if you use the systemd configurations I provide, nodes become near bullet proof.
+  - Keep current with the latest Fedora.
 * Dash Masternode Tool: DMT will remain Fedora-only! except for test builds.

 This document describes what is available to Fedora and EL8 Linux users seeking